nazrulislam3626/IFRS-9-Expected-Credit-Loss-ECL-Modeling-using-Advanced-Machine-Learning/README.md

 # Project Title: IFRS 9 Expected Credit Loss (ECL) Modeling using Advanced Machine Learning Author: [Mohammed Nazrul Islam]

 # Dataset:
-The dataset is collected from GitHub URL: https://raw.githubusercontent.com/LEARNEREA/Data_Science/main/Data/credit_risk_dataset.csv.
+The dataset is collected from GitHub URL: https://raw.githubusercontent.com/LEARNEREA/Data_Science/main/Data/credit_risk_dataset.csv or https://www.kaggle.com/datasets/laotse/credit-risk-dataset.
 Subsequently, new features are derived as per the requirements of IFRS 9 for the calculation of PD.
 This project develops a predictive framework for credit risk under IFRS 9 standards.
 It leverages a dataset of over 32,500 entries to predict the Probability of Default (PD).

 # Methodology